ysboss/agave-model/README.md

 ## Using the Collaboratory

 The first time you use the Collaboratory, you will need to configure it.
-You will need to provide your Agave password and username.
+To do this, click on the `configuration2.ipynb` notebook and execute the first cell.
+You will then be prompted to provide your Agave password and username.
 You can get this credential from here: http://togo.agaveplatform.org/auth/#/login

 Once you fill in this information, your screen should look similar to this: